 We are so happy that LDBS are continuing to fund this valuable project.
-We are currently researching the lives of black sailors in 1811 for the performance ‘The Sailor and the Mudlark’ which will be performed in schools in January and February.
-Our journey is starting next week with a walking tour at the Museum of London Docklands: World Docks: untold stories – the lives of Black British seamen and their families. https://www.museumoflondon.org.uk/museum-london/event-detail?id=202208
+We are currently researching the lives of black sailors in 1811 to further develop our performance ‘The Sailor and the Mudlark’ which will be performed in schools in January and February.
+We began in October with a walking tour at the Museum of London Docklands: World Docks: untold stories – the lives of Black British seamen and their families.
+We are also going to be redevising and redesigning to make the performance Covid safe.

 “Thank you so much for all your support and guidance with the Thames Project.
 It was an amazing thing to be part of, despite not being able to see the end result.
 On a personal note, you treated my grandfather’s story with so much respect and appreciation – a massive thank you for it all :)”